-The final scene where Peter Tyler makes the ultimate sacrifice is pretty emotional and upsetting.
-It was very touching when Pete says his goodbyes to Rose and Jackie before going off to die at the end.
+The final scene where Pete Tyler makes the ultimate sacrifice is pretty emotional and upsetting.
+It was very touching when Pete said his goodbyes to Rose and Jackie before going off to die at the end.

 ‘Father’s Day’ rating – 8/10

 For Rose was

 |The next story

 For the Ninth Doctor is